-Psychosocial impacts of acquired hearing loss are well documented and include feelings of frustration, anger, embarrassment, inferiority, shame, stigmatisation, loss of identity, isolation, and loneliness (e.g. Barker, Leighton, and Ferguson 2017; Heffernan et al. 2016; Vas, Akeroyd, and Hall 2017).
-Initial emotional reactions to the diagnosis of hearing loss often include disbelief, anger, and/or grief, with individuals being able to overcome these initial emotions as they accept and adjust to their hearing loss (Heffernan et al. 2016).
-After diagnosis, many people with hearing loss continue to experience negative emotions in daily life, such as frustration or embarrassment in response to communication difficulties and the limitations of hearing rehabilitation (Heffernan et al. 2016).
-In addition, it has been widely reported that individuals with hearing loss experience stigma, or the perception that one is associated with characteristics, qualities, or behaviours that are devalued (Wallhagen 2010).
-Stigmatisation has been reported to negatively affect help-seeking for hearing loss, uptake, and use of hearing aids (David and Werner 2016; Meyer and Hickson 2012; Southall, Gagné, and Jennings 2010; Wallhagen 2010).
+Psychosocial impacts of acquired hearing loss are well documented and include feelings of frustration, anger, embarrassment, inferiority, shame, stigmatisation, loss of identity, isolation, and loneliness (e.g., Barker et al, 2017; Heffernan et al, 2016; Vas et al, 2017).
+Initial emotional reactions to the diagnosis of hearing loss often include disbelief, anger, and/or grief, with individuals being able to overcome these initial emotions as they accept and adjust to their hearing loss (Heffernan et al, 2016).
+After diagnosis, many people with hearing loss continue to experience negative emotions in daily life, such as frustration or embarrassment in response to communication difficulties and the limitations of hearing rehabilitation (Heffernan et al, 2016).
+In addition, it has been widely reported that individuals with hearing loss experience stigma, or the perception that one is associated with characteristics, qualities, or behaviours that are devalued (Wallhagen, 2009).
+Stigmatisation has been reported to negatively affect help-seeking for hearing loss, uptake, and use of hearing aids (David & Werner, 2016; Meyer & Hickson, 2012; Southall et al, 2010; Wallhagen, 2009).

-The breakdown of communication that is often experienced due to hearing loss can affect an individual's ability to socially engage (Broese van Groenou, Hoogendijk, and van Tilburg 2013).
-Consequently, the result is social withdrawal, demonstrated both by reduced attendance at social gatherings and/or less engagement within social environments, such as minimising participation in conversations (Heffernan et al. 2016).
-Both can lead to feelings of loneliness, defined as the subjective evaluation of an individual's expectations of, and satisfaction with, the frequency and closeness of contacts (Jong-Gierveld and van Tilburg 2006).
-As a result of communication breakdowns hampering connections with others, even socially active people can report feeling lonely as a result of their hearing loss (Vas, Akeroyd, and Hall 2017).
-The relationship between hearing loss and loneliness has been documented in a number of clinical and population-based studies (Pronk, Deeg, and Kramer 2013; Pronk et al. 2014; Weinstein, Sirow, and Moser 2016).
+The breakdown of communication that is often experienced due to hearing loss can affect an individual's ability to socially engage (Broese van Groenou et al, 2013).
+Consequently, the result is social withdrawal, demonstrated both by reduced attendance at social gatherings and/or less engagement within social environments, such as minimizing participation in conversations (Heffernan et al, 2016).
+Both can lead to feelings of loneliness, defined as the subjective evaluation of an individual's expectations of, and satisfaction with, the frequency and closeness of contacts (Jong-Gierveld & van Tilburg, 2006).
+As a result of communication breakdowns hampering connections with others, even socially active people can report feeling lonely as a result of their hearing loss (Vas et al, 2017).
+The relationship between hearing loss and loneliness has been documented in a number of clinical and population-based studies (Pronk et al, 2013; Pronk et al, 2014; Weinstein et al, 2016).